 I am an associate professor in the Department of Computer Science and Engineering, College of Computing, Sungkyunkwan University (SKKU).
 I am leading the Security Laboratory (seclab) at SKKU (see [CV][dblp][Google Scholar]).

 - My calendar

 I received a PhD in the Security Group at the Computer Laboratory, University of Cambridge with Prof. Ross Anderson, having written my thesis on complex network analysis for secure and robust communications.
 After completing my PhD, I worked as a post-doctoral fellow working in the Laboratory for Education and Research in Secure Systems Engineering (LERSSE), Electrical and Computer Engineering at the University of British Columbia (UBC).
-I also worked in Samsung Electronics on research projects for secure home networking and content protection before pursuing a PhD.
+I also worked as a distinguished visiting researcher at CSIRO Data61.
+Before starting my PhD, I worked in Samsung Electronics on research projects for secure home networking and content protection before pursuing a PhD.

 As for my academic genealogy, my thesis adviser was Ross Anderson; his was Roger Needham; then it runs back through Maurice Wilkes, Jack Ratcliffe, Edward Appleton, Ernest Rutherford, JJ Thomson, Lord Rayleigh, Edward Routh, William Hopkins, Adam Sedgwick, Thomas Jones, Thomas Postlethwaite, Stephen Whisson, Walter Taylor, Roger Smith, Roger Cotes, Isaac Newton, Isaac Barrow and Vincenzo Viviani to Galileo Galilei.